May 2025

 |

-Chani specializes in dishes you've never seen before at other restaurants.
-One of her specialties is fish Arais.
+One of Chani's specialties is fish Arais.
 Arais is a classic Middle Eastern dish that has made its way into the Israeli kitchen.
-It starts with a roasted, crispy pita with a smoked aroma filled with well-spiced, juicy, ground meat or fish.
-This classic dish is popular in Morocco and is street food in some Arab countries.
-Classic Arais is made with meat but it also works well with fish.
-Chani's modern version of Arais is filled with ground fish, flavored with fresh herbs.
-The filled pita takes a spin in the Taboun oven, and is then served on green techina with a side salad.
-This is a flavorful exotic dish that is unique at Maimon Place.
+It starts with a fresh pita filled with well-spiced, ground meat.
+Chani's modern version of Arais, adjusted for the dairy kitchen, uses ground fish, flavored with fresh herbs instead of meat.
+The filled pita takes a spin in the Tabun oven, becoming a roasted, crispy pita with a smoked aroma and is then served on green techina with a side salad.
+This is a flavorful exotic dish and Chani's variation is unique at Maimon Place.

 Maimon Place invites you to visit the restaurant with a 20% discount from 12 noon to 5pm.
 Take a 10% discount with your eLuna coupon valid from 5pm to 7pm.